 • The conceit that I do

-If one regards himself superior or equal or inferior by reason of the body that is impermanent, painful and subject to change, what is this but not seeing reality?
-Or if one regards himself superior or equal or inferior by reason of feelings, knowledge of differences, expectations (samskara) or thoughts (vijnana), what is this but not seeing reality?
-If one does not regard himself superior or equal or inferior by reason of the body, feelings, knowledge of differences, expectations or thoughts, what is this but seeing reality?
+If one regards himself as superior or equal or inferior by reason of the body that is impermanent, painful and subject to change, what is this but not seeing reality?
+Or if one regards himself as superior or equal or inferior by reason of feelings, knowledge of differences, expectations (samskara) or thoughts (vijnana), what is this but not seeing reality?
+If one does not regard himself as superior or equal or inferior by reason of the body, feelings, knowledge of differences, expectations or thoughts, what is this but seeing reality?
 (Samyutta Nikaya 22.49)

 The eightfold conceit is pride engendered by gains, shame generated by losses, pride engendered by fame, shame engendered by ill repute, pride engendered by praise, shame engendered by blame, pride engendered by pleasure, and shame engendered by pain.
 (Mahaniddesa, Nidd. i.80)